PallapothuMeenakshi/Loan-prediction/README.md

 # Loan-prediction

-Predict loan approval using applicant data.
-Utilizes Python, Scikit-learn, Pandas for model training.
-Explore data in loan_prediction.ipynb.
-Includes various ML models like Logistic Regression, Random Forest.
+This project predicts loan approval based on applicant data.
+The dataset, stored in the data/ directory, contains information crucial for loan approval assessment.
+Employing Python, Scikit-learn, Pandas, and Matplotlib, the loan_prediction.ipynb Jupyter notebook explores the dataset, preprocesses it, trains multiple models (e.g., Logistic Regression, Random Forest), and evaluates their performance using metrics like accuracy and F1-score.
+To use, clone the repository, install dependencies listed in requirements.txt, and execute the notebook to gain insights into model training, selection, and application for loan approval predictions.